Reading Time: est. 17 minutes

 Q: Is self-discovery a one-time thing or ongoing?

 Ongoing.
-Each major life transition — career change, relationship shift, new decade — tends to surface new self-discovery questions.
+Each major life transition, like a career change, a relationship shift, or a new decade, tends to surface new self-discovery questions.
 The process doesn’t end, but it gets more familiar.
 You develop a relationship with not-knowing that makes it less threatening over time.
 Sources: PositivePsychology.com, BetterHelp.